asumagic/angelsea/README.md

 It can fallback to the interpreter at any point, and may be invoked from any JIT entry point (e.g. inserted by AS at the start of the function or after calls).

+## Current status

+The JIT compiler can already be used, but it is limited: Instruction support is still very partial and will only improve.

+Performance _may_ be better similar or better than the interpreter at the moment.
+However, there are still more fallbacks to the VM than I would like, and system calls are not implemented, and that's a massive one for performance.

+The process has three steps:

+- Bytecode to C
+- C to MIR (can be async)
+- MIR optimization and codegen (can't be async; investigating.)

+The last point hurts performance-wise for real-time apps.
+The following issues may be showstoppers for you:

+- #5
+- #6

 ## Supported platforms

 Currently, only x86-64 Linux is being developed on and tested.
 However, MIR